HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 When making an attack while impaired your damage die becomes a d4.
 While Bolstered add a d6 to the damage roll.
 ### Sunder Shields
 Raised shields reduce damage by their roll but splinter on a max roll.
+When a shield splinter's it's die size decreases as a UD.
 ### Zones
 When combat starts the Table will divide the location into at least 3 Zones.
 Each zone signifying a sort of Landmark in the area.
 ### Fleeing